SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

 ChatBots use RESTful APIs with some form of credentials (typically KEY FILES, ACCESS TOKENS, APP IDs, PASSWORDS, etc.) to authenticate in order to send and retrieve text & multimedia session data.

-With SoftBank Robotics America's new Pepper ChatBot API and the Pepper Chat platform built on top of it, connecting your <a href="www.dialogflow.com">Dialogflow</a> or <a href="https://dev.botframework.com/">Microsoft Bot Framework</a> chatbot is as easy as it possibly can be.
+With SoftBank Robotics America's new Pepper ChatBot API and the Pepper Chat platform built on top of it, connecting your <a href="www.dialogflow.com">Dialogflow chatbot is as easy as it possibly can be.
 Simply log in to <a href="https://pepper-chat.azurewebsites.net">Pepper Chat CMS</a> (Content Management System) and provide the platform with a friendly name for your bot and either your bot's client access token or else a key file.

 I.) CHATBOT INSTRUCTIONS:
 <br>